 At the northern end of the Tramuntana mountain range is the Formentor peninsula, another of the most fascinating places on the island and one that could not be missing from this top 10.

 Once you pass the town of Puerto Pollença, the road begins to climb up to the area where you will find some of the best viewpoints in Mallorca, as Es Colomer viewpointthe most famous of the island, and Talaia d’Albercutx, a spectacular tower standing 380 metres high.

-After these viewpoints and before reaching the famous lighthouse, you can stop for a dip at one of the two most beautiful beaches in the north: Formentor, a paradisiacal and exclusive beach, and Cala Figuera, one of the most beautiful and least frequented in the area.
+After these viewpoints and before reaching the famous lighthouse, you can stop for a dip at one of the two most beautiful beaches in the north: Playa de Formentor, a paradisiacal and exclusive beach, and Cala Figuera, one of the most beautiful and least frequented beaches in the area.

 Caves of Drach, the best known geological treasure

-Near the town of Portocristo are the famous Drach Caves, one of Mallorca’s geological treasures, which attracts thousands of visitors every year.
+Near the town of Portocristo are the famous Caves of Drach, one of Mallorca’s geological treasures, which attracts thousands of visitors every year.